pdoehle/swc-notes/ecology_r.md

 ## Formatting Dates
 - One big challenge when wrangling data is to format dates correctly
 - To do this we will use an R library called `lubridate`, which is found inside of the `tidyverse` package
+- A library is a collection of functions and code (or other libraries) that extends the base functionalities of R
+- `tidyverse` is an "umbrella package" that contains several sublibraries.
+These libraries all abide by the tidy data principles layed out in the paper "Tidy Data" by Hadley Wickham.

 ```r
 install.packages("tidyverse")
 ```

+> Many errors can be addressed by using `install.packages("tidyverse", dependencies = TRUE)

 - the `ymd()` function changes the data type to dates